 The great fire on Tlachtga would’ve been visible from the Hill of Tara which was the primary ceremonial center of Ireland where the coronation seat for the High Kings was held.
 The Feis of Tara would have been held at this time which lasted several days, 3 days before Samhain and 3 days after.
 This was a great gathering of people who honored the dead, proclaimed laws, and festivities to entertain.
 It was a time of truce, all feuds set aside and disputes were settled by the Ollamhs who were high ranking people in society.

 It’s at this time of year the link between this world and the other world is at its thinnest.
 This allows the dead to return to this world using doors of the sidhe so they could warm themselves amongst the living.

-    Great feasts were held in honour of the dead with a place set for ancestors who may visit from the otherworld.
-After the large supper the untouched plate of food would be placed outside to be left for the wee folk such as Faeries and even Pookas who were very active on this night.
+Great feasts were held in honor of the dead with a place set for ancestors who may visit from the otherworld.
+After the large supper, the untouched plate of food would be placed outside to be left for the wee folk such as Faeries and even Pookas who were very active on this night.

 Samhain in Irish Mythology

 Samhain is often mentioned in Irish Mythology with tales such as that of Aillén Mac Midgna who was a fire breathing goblin from the otherworld and a member of Tuatha Dé Danann.
 Every Samhain Aillén would arrive at Tara and burn it down and he did this for 23 years until he was killed by the young Fionn Mac Cumhaill.